All Volunteers must be inducted by a Picton Dawn Chorus staff member before checking our traplines.

 The Dog Park:

-Kuri (Polynesian dog) - From the Canterbury Street entrance of the skate park to the dog park and back clockwise to the skate park.
+Kuri (Polynesian dog) - From the Canterbury Street entrance to the dog park heading clockwise to the skate park.

 Kotuku (White Heron) - From the split on the track to the Barnes dam.
 Park at Esson’s Valley and start walking the track.
 When you reach the split in the track, take the left fork to Barnes Dam.
 The traps start here.
 (Please note: The last third of the track is not to be recommended for people with balance issues, leg joint problems or unsteady footing.
 Please wear sturdy footwear with good grip, especially on wet days when the track gets slippery.)